Development and validation of the Epilepsy-Heart syndrome: a focus on ictal asystole and developing evidence-based national consensus guidelines

 The aim of this project is as follows:

-- Use this to develop a prospective study in collaboration with a national network of neurologists and cardiologists, seeking information on cases of ictal asystole they have come across and asking them about how they were managed (antiseizure medications alone?
-Antiseizure medications + pacemaker?) and what the outcomes were (did the patients do well?
-What were the issues raised?).
+ii.
+Use this to inform and undertake a prospective observational study in collaboration with a national network of neurologists and cardiologists (including using the ABN’s rare disease reporting platform (RADR), seeking information on cases of ictal asystole members have come across and asking them about how they were managed (ASMS alone?
+ASMs and pacemaker early or late?) and what the outcomes were (Did the patients do well?
+What were the issues raised?);

-- Use information from 1) + 2) to provide evidence to underpin the development of a national guideline with the ABN and BCS on how ictal asystole should be managed, based on published literature and experience from colleagues around the country.
+iv.
+Use evidence generated from these three work packages to underpin the development of a national guideline with the ABN and BHRS on how ictal asystole should be managed, based on published literature and experience from colleagues around the country, taking patient and physician preferences into account.

-- The student would also be expected to develop a broader understanding of Epilepsy-Heart syndrome, reviewing literature on cardiac complications in epilepsy more generally and working within TriNetX to generate hypotheses around Epilepsy-Heart syndrome.
-There may also be opportunities to harness and analyse local health data on the cardiac complications of epilepsy and clinical pathways taken between neurology and cardiology in people with Epilepsy-Heart syndrome within Cheshire and Merseyside (C&M) via the award-winning Combined Intelligence for Population Health Action (CIPHA) platform, in collaboration with Civic Health Innovations Lab (CHIL).
+v) The student would also be expected to develop a broader understanding of Epilepsy-Heart syndrome, reviewing literature on cardiac complications in epilepsy more generally and working within TriNetX to generate hypotheses around Epilepsy-Heart syndrome.
+There may also be opportunities to harness and analyse local health data on the cardiac complications of epilepsy and clinical pathways taken between neurology and cardiology in people with Epilepsy-Heart syndrome within Cheshire and Merseyside (C&M) via the award-winning CIPHA platform, in collaboration with Civic Health Innovations Lab (CHIL).

 This PhD project will provide a fantastic training framework for the successful applicant to develop their skills in cardiovascular science, neuroscience, and health data science.
 It will also allow them to develop something from their PhD project that has real clinical meaning and impact for patients around the country.
 There will be ample opportunity for high-impact journal publications for the successful applicant through this project, and it will be an invaluable platform for them to become a future leader in research.